Hoang993007/mysql-with-java/README.md

 ~$ cd Src

-~$ javac -d ../Package/ SQLPerforment.java CheckExists.java Menu.java QuanLy.java QuanLyDiem.java QuanLyGiaoVien.java QuanLyLop.java QuanLyMonHoc.java QuanLySinhVien.java QuanTriHeThong.java DB_CHOOSE.java
+~$ javac -d ../Package/ SQLPerforment.java CheckExists.java Menu.java Main.java QuanLyDiem.java QuanLyGiaoVien.java QuanLyLop.java QuanLyMonHoc.java QuanLySinhVien.java QuanTriHeThong.java DB_CHOOSE.java

-~$ java -cp .:used_package/mysql-connector-java-8.0.17.jar:Package/ quanLy.QuanLy
+~$ java -cp .:used_package/mysql-connector-java-8.0.17.jar:Package/ main.Main
 #Note that If you want to set multiple classpaths in java in linex, then you need to separate each CLASSPATH by a colon (:).

 @OR I had made a make file here